 The Perfect Mistake - Armistice

-Most times, when you listen to an unsigned band or Indie label signed band you understand why they don't have a label supporting them.
-You can tell that they need to mature as a band or are quite frankly not good enough.
-Although this band The Perfect Mistake, is a special case.
+Most times you listen to an unsigned or indie label band and you understand why they don't have a label supporting them.
+You can tell they need to mature as a band or are, quite frankly, not good enough.
+The band The Perfect Mistake is a special case.

 Musically speaking it's very diverse.
-The album ranges from the energetic poppy opener "Sound of Music" to the next hard hitting dark "Confessions from the frontline" to the classic rock based "Two to Tango" and to the piano ballad "Spring".
-Although my favorite song is the second to last track "Children of the sky".
+The album ranges from the energetic poppy opener "Sound of Music" to the next hard hitting dark "Confessions From the Frontline."
+Although my favorite song is the second to last track "Children of the Sky."
 It's beautifully written and just gives me the chills every time I listen to it.
-The lyrics sining "When did our fate become bought and sold/lets take back what they stole/and re-conquer our souls." and breaking into a beautiful chanting children choir "We will march with our pride".
-Another track to check out it "Autumn" the last track on the album which is a sweet beautiful love song.
-The lyrics go "So shed some skin for me/ so I can think about the days where we walked through colored trees/ all was fine in make believe."
+The lyrics "When did our fate become bought and sold / Lets take back what they stole / And re-conquer our souls" break into a beautiful chanting children choir singing "We will march with our pride."
+Another track to check out is "Autumn" the last track on the album.
+It's a sweet beautiful love song: "So shed some skin for me / So I can think about the days where we walked through colored trees / All was fine in make believe."

 This is without a doubt the best album I have ever heard by any unsigned band.
-It ranks as one of the year and I honestly won't be surprised if we all see this album on the shelves of Best Buy soon.
-Or catch each other singing along to "Sound of Music" while driving in the car.
-If you have been living under a rock and have yet to find about this band- I urge you to check them out, you won't be disappointed.
+It ranks as one of the best of the year and I honestly wouldn't be surprised if we all see this album on the shelves at our local Best Buy soon.
+If you have been living under a rock and have yet to find out about this band I urge you to check them out - you won't be disappointed!